chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 ### Other Characters

 The mechanics of Ironsworn are almost entirely character-facing—meaning they reference the capabilities and actions of your character.
 Other non-player characters and creatures (NPCs) don’t have mechanical detail.
 In fact, they may only have a single stat—their rank—for tracking progress against them in a combat scene.
 Further, NPCs do not make moves.
 You won’t roll dice for them to determine the outcome of their actions.
 When you attempt to influence them, oppose them, resist them, or aid them, make moves as your character.
-If you have questions about an NPC’s motivations or what they do next, Ask the Oracle.
+If you have questions about an NPC’s motivations or what they do next, Ask for Inspiration.

 #### Allies and Companions